-Multicultural, multilingual and multidisciplinary I understand the difficulties that come with being different, out of the ordinary.
-I understand first hand, that being different means that we can be prejudged, that being different requires that we adapt and be resilient.
-But at the same time, I know that being different can also lead to success and growth: via persistence but also by employing out of the ordinary skills, innovation and creativity.
+Multicultural, multilingual and multidisciplinary I understand first hand, that being different means that we can be prejudged, that being different requires that we adapt and be resilient.
+But at the same time, I know that being different can also lead to success and growth: via persistence but also by employing out of the ordinary skills, flexibility and re-using past experiences.

 Member of The European Council for High Ability

 Specific clinical training in Psychology